Advanced Source Selection

 Federal Contracting Basics

 Federal Contracting Basics is an intensive, five-day introduction to government contracting, giving you the information you need to understand procurement from start to finish — from acquisition planning through contract closeout.

 Government Contract Law

 This course focuses on the basic legal principles involved in federal government contracts.
 You’ll get expert analyses of the fundamental principles of the common law rules, statutes, regulations and policy pronouncements as interpreted by the federal court and board of contract appeals decisions that form the foundations of government contract law.

-This highly practical, information-packed course explains how you can anticipate and address the key issues and conflicts that arise in entering and managing contractual relationships with foreign firms and governments.
+This highly practical, information-packed course explains how you can anticipate and address the risks, issues, and conflicts that arise in entering and managing contractual relationships with foreign firms and governments.
 You’ll gain a solid understanding of the provisions that govern international contractual relationships and how they differ from provisions governing domestic contracts.
 This comprehensive course addresses corruption and other legal considerations, the ins and outs of commercial arrangements, and the implications of international treaties and world events.
 It also gives you a firm foundation for drafting, interpreting, negotiating and modifying contractual agreements.

 Managing Cost-Reimbursement Contracts